mikolajpasieka/kitchen_calculator_page/readme.md

-it is a kitchen caqlculator
+it is a kitchen caqlculator,
 you can use it to change between diferent weight scales of products